Skip to content

 Creating Pre-built Snapshots

-This Snapshot will stay visible in the Daytona dashboard and be permanently cached, ensuring that rebuilding it is not needed.
+For images that will be reused across multiple Sandboxes, create a pre-built Snapshot.
+This Snapshot will remain visible in the Daytona dashboard and be permanently cached, ensuring instant availability without rebuilding.

 image = (